 - You now need to trust two VPN services, rather than just one

 - Can be pricey, as you need to pay for each VPN service you use (you could use free services, but this would lose many of the privacy advantages that chaining VPN servers brings.
-Most free services keep logs, and are otherwise not the most trustworthy (or else have data and/or speed limits that would likely be crippling over a multihop connection)
+Most free services aren't trustworthy and in fact keep logs (or else have data and/or speed limits that would likely be crippling over a multihop connection)

 - It is a pain to setup